 And oh-my-god, like, you HAVE to give birth sans epidural and later feed your baby organic home grown mashed carrot mousse and wash its poo-drenched hand-knitted diapers every morning before doing your Asanas.
 That’s mom-cred right there.
 However, don’t start working too soon after childbirth.
 Mind you, too soon could be anything from a month to the rest of your life depending on who is doing the judging.
 Shame on you, if you don’t do everything the way your mother-in-law did.
 Now your child will grow up to be dysfunctional.
 And if god forbid, something happens to your child, it is your fault okay?
 EVERYTHING is your fault.
 Bad, Bad Mom.

 I wish two things.
 Firstly, that men would stop creating images and archetypes on appropriate motherhood.
 No more Freudian/virgin Mary-type fantasies, or denial of having such.
-“Defreudianize” your minds.
-Did you hear that?
-It’s possible.
-I know it is because I have the presence of such a man in my life.
 Secondly I wish that women (mothers or not) would think twice about judging other women’s mothering.
 Have your opinion on parenting by all means but unless a woman is abusing her child, stop, or at least be very careful about how you determine what is appropriate mother-behaviour.
 This judgemental attitude is damaging for women as a whole and it has been part of our social history for an unnecessarily long period.

 The Motherhood instinct

 And for christ’s sake don’t buy into this idea of mommy wars.
 Blackwomen, this is especially important.
 We can’t afford to be at no damn war with each other about mothering from home or going to work.
 In many African communities, a woman is made to feel worthless if she can’t have children.
 Let’s not contribute to this alienation either.
 I am not a mother, but I am not separate from motherhood.
 I menstruate once a month meaning there is a mechanism embedded within my normally human female body that symbolizes motherhood.
-I may have not felt the overwhelming urge to become a mother yet, nor do I think of having a baby as some intoxicatingly rosy bliss that would be the zenith of my life.
+I may have not felt the overwhelming urge to become a mother, nor do I think of having a baby as some intoxicatingly rosy bliss that would be the zenith of my life.
 But my reproductive system is not meaningless to me.
-Until my partner and I decide that we want a child, its cyclical activities and quotidian functions are a part of my woman experience.
+Its cyclical activities and quotidian functions are a part of my woman experience.
 Motherhood is more than delivering babies, it is an instinct.

 Of course the motherhood instinct becomes something more real when you have a child, but even women who remain childless until old age know what it means to be a mother.
 To love.
 To protect.
 To defend.
 To sacrifice.
 To be afraid.
 To be angry.
 To be vulnerable.
 To not be afforded the luxury of ambivalence towards the obstacles being put in the way of future daughters and sons.